Flexiheat UKIndirect vented hot water cylinders

 Standard coil heat exchanger capacity – for boilers with an 80°C/60°C flow and return heating system.

-We have a roughly 25% larger heating power output compared to the competition across the range with our 22 mm or 28 mm coil range.
+Our heating power output is approximately 25% larger than that of the competition across our 22 mm and 28 mm standard coil range.

 DSSC standard coil indirect hot water storage tanks – domestic hot water performance data